Can I really get a car finance with free insurance deal as a young driver?

-If you decide to go for a new car with a free insurance deal, then you will almost certainly have to have a black box fitted to the car.
+If you decide to go for a new car with a free insurance deal, then you will almost certainly have to have a black box fitted to the vehicle.

 A black box is a form of telematics that tracks how safely you drive.
-It does have it’s positives, and can encourage young drivers to make smarter decisions while driving.
+It has positives and can encourage young drivers to make smarter driving decisions.
 It also makes your insurance much cheaper.

-Understandably though, many freedom-hungry young drivers don’t want a black box on their car.
+Many freedom-hungry young drivers don’t want a black box on their cars.
 If searching for your own insurance deals, you’ll be able to find providers that don’t require a black box.
 The premium will be higher, but you at least have the option.

 What type of finance is used for cars with free insurance deals?

-When you think about a new car finance and insurance deal for first-time drivers, you’d be forgiven for thinking that these free insurance finance deals are different from the usual car finance options.
+When you think about a new car finance and insurance deal for first-time drivers, you might think these free insurance deals differ from the usual car finance options.
 The truth is that these new cars with free insurance are just PCP deals!

-With PCP there’s a deposit, monthly payments, and agreed value for the car.
+With PCP, there’s a deposit, monthly payments, and an agreed value for the car.
 You hand it back after your contract is up unless you want to pay a couple of thousand pounds to keep it – which is rarely worth it.

-With so-called free insurance, the ‘cheaper monthly payment’ aspect of the PCP disappears, as your monthly fee will be quite high.
+With so-called free insurance, the ‘cheaper monthly payment’ aspect of the PCP disappears, as your monthly fee will be pretty high.